rigr/PedalinoMini/README.md

   - Tested on [DOIT ESP32 DevKit V1](https://github.com/SmartArduino/SZDOITWiKi/wiki/ESP8266---ESP32) 4M dual-mode Wi-Fi and Bluetooth module
 - OLED I2C 0.96"/1.3" display 128x64 pixels SSD1306/SH1106 based

-Not enough short?
+Not short enough?

 - An all-in-one [TTGO T-Eight ESP32](http://www.lilygo.cn/claprod_view.aspx?TypeId=21&Id=987&FId=t28:21:28) with a bigger OLED display (1.3"), 4MB PSRAM and lithium battery interface

-USB MIDI and DIN MIDI connection requires additional hardware.
+Note: USB MIDI and DIN MIDI connection requires additional hardware.

 ## Schematic

 ![Schematic1](./images/Schematic_PedalinoMini_Sheet-1.svg "Schematic1")
 ![Schematic2](./images/Schematic_PedalinoMini_Sheet-2.svg "Schematic2")

-Do not forget the add the pull-up resistors on PIN_A1 to PIN_A6 otherwise pins will be floating.
-A floating pin can trigger unexpected MIDI events.
-As alternative you can disable the not used pedals via web interface.
+Do not forget to add the pull-up resistors on PIN_A1 to PIN_A6!
+Otherwise pins will be floating, and a floating pin can trigger unexpected MIDI events.
+As an alternative you can disable the non-used pedals via the web interface.

 ## How to build and upload